EightFold24/pwa-training/02-JavaScript/02-first-steps/05-types/README.md

 alert( "the result is ${1 + 2}" ); // the result is ${1 + 2} (double quotes do nothing)
 ```

-We'll cover strings more thoroughly in the chapter <info:string>.

 > ### There is no *character* type.
 > In some languages, there is a special "character" type for a single character.
 For example, in the C language and in Java it is `char`.
 >